Kairotic/liveloom/paper/paper.md

 abstraction by using a programming language to create a draft.
-The purpose of doing so is to create patterns from patterns, making a rich space to explore weaving and gain tacit knowledge both about how it works and its relation to computation as it is more conventionally understood in the context of programming languages.
+The purpose of doing so is to create patterns from patterns, making a rich space to explore weaving and gain tacit knowledge both about how it works, and its relation to computation as it is more conventionally understood in the context of programming languages.

 Each layer of abstraction takes us further away from the material, but